The Ultimate Guide to Dropshipping

 Focusing on high-margin items

-In order to turn a profit, you need to have reliable access to product supply.
-This is why finding the right dropshipping supplier, also known as a wholesaler, is key to your business’ success.
-When looking for a supplier, there are many strategies you can employ, like contacting manufacturers, looking for suppliers on Google, or using supply intermediaries.
+To turn a profit, you need to have reliable access to product supply.
+This is why finding the right dropshipping supplier, also known as a wholesaler, is key to your business’s success.
+When looking for potential suppliers, there are many strategies you can employ, like contacting manufacturers, looking for suppliers on Google, or using supply intermediaries.

 1. Contacting manufacturers

 This strategy works best if you already know the niche product you are looking to carry.
 Once you have your product shortlist, call the manufacturer directly to find out what supplier offers it.
 By calling the manufacturers of a few comparable items, you can reverse-engineer a shortlist of the top suppliers for the product you’re looking to sell.

 2. Finding suppliers using a Google search